rianvdm/pm-music-digest-netlify/README.md

 # Music mini-site using Netlify + Last.fm + Discogs
-This example site illustrates how to show what you're listening to on [Last.fm](https://last.fm), as well as some collection information from [Discogs](https://discogs.com).
+This site shows what you're listening to on [Last.fm](https://last.fm), as well as some collection information from [Discogs](https://discogs.com).
 It makes use of Netlify’s [serverless functions](https://docs.netlify.com/functions/overview/).
+You'll need API keys from both Last.fm and Discogs to make it work.

 The front-end HTML, CSS, and javascript inside of the `public` directory are all vanilla.
 No fancy frameworks here, so feel free to integrate this into whatever frameworks you’re comfortable with.